 Error condition Troubleshooting suggestion An error message displaying: • "get image failed" • "could not find image" Make sure image from the hosting server is accessible.
 An error message displaying: • "checksum verification failed" Check the image file integrality.
-The Security Event Manager Controller cannot boot up after an upgrade and you cannot connect to the Security Event Manager Controller Perform the following steps: Access the bootloader of the Security Event Manager Controller (see Bootloader on page 65).
-Select the "Backup" option to restore the last working OS image to the system.
+The Security Event Manager Controller cannot boot up after an upgrade and you cannot connect to the Security Event Manager Controller Perform the following steps: 1.
+Access the bootloader of the Security Event Manager Controller (see Bootloader on page 99).
+2. Select the "Backup" option to restore the last working OS image to the system.

-You can also retry a failed upgrade by using the force flag -f in the upgrade command.
-Enter the following command to forcibly retry upgrading to the same image:
+You can also retry a failed upgrade by using the option flag -o in the upgrade command.

+From the Security Event Manager Controller, enter the following command to retry upgrading from where it fails: